Shahid0301/Shahid0301/README.md

 - 👋 Hi, I’m @Shahid0301
 - 👀 I’m interested in coding and learning new skills
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning DSA in JAVA
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me professionalshahid0@gmail.com